NFL Week 1 Fixtures 2023/24: Head-To-Head Stats & Betting Odds

 Looking for some action on American Football?
 Check out the best NFL betting sites.

-See below all the NFL week 1 fixtures and their head-to-head records (based on all regular season and postseason games)
+See below all the NFL week 1 fixtures and their head-to-head records (based on all regular season and postseason games), plus the latest moneyline betting odds.

 20:20 Detroit Lions @ Kansas City Chiefs Thurs 7 Sept 2023